Franchising 101: The Official Franchise Start Up Checklist (Part 1)

 Finally, there are lots of important rules and regulations in the franchise manual that you need to keep in mind.
 Hopefully, you should have already spent time reviewing it but, if you’ve only had a quick scan, now is the time to get up to scratch.
 This way, you can ensure you comply with policies when you launch.

 If you use this franchise start-up check list, you should be on the right track to franchise success.
-Don’t forget to make the most of free resources from reputable franchising associations like the BFA and QFA.
+Don’t forget to make the most of free resources from reputable franchising associations like the BFA and AFA.
 Seeking professional advice is a good idea throughout the process, but particularly when it comes to signing the franchise agreement.
 We have a section of our website dedicated to the steps involved in setting up a franchise with the corresponding articles.
 You can view it here.

 Becky Martin, Point Franchise ©